My 5 Embarrassing Blunders in Business (Avoidable Mistakes)

 Mistake # 1: Being self-employed means having no boss!

 That’s the charm, isn’t it?
 Being self-employed and having your own business means that no one can boss your around, right?
 Yes, that is right.

-No person is your boss but you need a boss.
+Also, please understand (I took the longest time to understand this): No person is your boss but you need a boss.

 Let your calendar be your boss.
 Because make no mistake, you will under ALL circumstances, need structure.
 When you are employed, your boss provides you that structure.
 When you are self-employed, the benefit is that you can decide your own structure, your own calendar, but define it you must.

 Commit to treating your calendar as a sacred document.
 It is sacred actually.
 For example, the five prayer times that Muslims have all go into the Calendar, and when you tell someone you will meet him/her at a certain time, that’s a promise, so that’s sacred, and goes into the Sacred Calendar.

 The myth of a the unstructured, non-systematic, creative genius who (1) succeeds and (2) maintains that success, is exactly that: a dangerous, damaging, career-destroying myth!!

 Mistake # 2: Organizing is for losers!

 I always thought that cool, creative folks do not need organizing.
 And I always thought I was cool and creative.

 I mean, sure, have a calendar, treat it as a sacred document even but I still thought that organising one’s office, one’s work place, one’s life (!!) is really for the boring, mechanical, loser types.